 The Atlanta Police Department has primary jurisdiction over the Administrative Offices, Morehouse Healthcare, the specified sections of Grady Hospital and all other areas not within MSM's geographic jurisdiction.
 The East Point City Police Department has primary jurisdiction over the Buggy Works facility.
 The Atlanta and East Point Police Departments routinely work and communicate with the Department of Public Safety on any serious incidents occurring on campus, at off-site campus facilities, or in the surrounding neighborhood and business areas.
-The Department of Public Safety dispatches a uniformed police officer to monitor and patrol the Buggy Works location from 8:30 am to 6:00 pm, Monday through Friday, and on Saturdays from 8:00 am to 12:00 noon.
+The Department of Public Safety dispatches a uniformed police officer to monitor and patrol the Buggy Works location from 8:30 am to 6:00 pm, Monday through Friday, and on Saturdays from 8:00 am to 12:00 noon when the clinic is open.

-In cases involving sexual assault, the Atlanta Police Department is the primary resource.
+In cases where a claimant wants to file a report involving sexual assault, the Atlanta Police Department is the primary resource.
 The Department of Public Safety may also assist with investigations in cooperation with local, state or federal law enforcement.